 After it gets installed, start Pidgin.
 You’ll be presented with two different Windows.
 Ignore them for now.
 We’ve to first grab the software which will allow us to talk securely.
 It’s called OTR, which stands for Off-the-Record messaging, and may be downloaded here.

 Once we are through with that, we will enter our XMPP or Jabber account details and begin chatting, or make a replacement account if you don’t have one.
-If you would like an inventory of free XMPP service providers, you’ll get one at this link.
+If you would like an inventory of free XMPP service providers, you’ll get one on the internet.

-For instance, We will be able to make a replacement account with the wtfismyip.com service.
-You’ll be able to register through the client like we will be able to show you how to go about it or otherwise you can register online from this link.
+For instance, we will be able to make a replacement account with the wtfismyip.com service.
+You’ll be able to register through the client like we will show you how to go about it or otherwise you can register online.
 The first step is to register from the client where you have to enter the username, password, and domain.
 The username and password are going to be your choice, but the domain is going to be “wtfismyip.com” without any quotations.
 The “Resource” box should be left blank.
 Next, check the “Create this new account on the server” box at the rock bottom of the screen.
 It should look something like this.

 The next steps, to require another step to be even safer, will to line Tor as a SOCKS5 proxy, in order that not only are the messages encrypted with OTR, but the traffic is encrypted with Tor.
 To try to do that, click on the “Proxy” tab, and set your “Host” and “Port” accordingly.
 Confirm that Tor is running or otherwise you will get connection errors!
 Once this is done, click on the “Add” button, return to the “Buddy List”, click on the “Accounts” link, click on “Manage Accounts”, and eventually click the checkbox next to your account.
 This may send the request to the server, and ask you to verify your new account.